JuliaStats/Distributions.jl/doc/source/univariate.rst

 **Note:** The input vector ``p`` is directly used as a field of the constructed distribution, without being copied.

+.. _discreteuniform:

 Discrete Uniform Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A *Discrete uniform distribution* is a uniform distribution over a consecutive sequence of integers.
+A `Discrete uniform distribution <http://en.wikipedia.org/wiki/Uniform_distribution_(discrete)>`_ is a uniform distribution over a consecutive sequence of integers.

 .. code-block:: julia

     DiscreteUniform(a, b)   # a uniform distribution over {a, a+1, ..., b}

+.. _geometric:

 Geometric Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~

-A *Geometric distribution* characterizes the number of failures before the first success in a sequence of independent Bernoulli trials.
+A `Geometric distribution <http://en.wikipedia.org/wiki/Geometric_distribution>`_ characterizes the number of failures before the first success in a sequence of independent Bernoulli trials.

 .. code-block:: julia